How RNA therapy works

 Why focus on RNA therapies?

 RNA therapies can perform the same functions as other types of medicines but have broader applications.
-If a genetic disease results in a missing or broken protein, an RNA therapy can often correct this.
+If a disease results in a missing or broken protein, an RNA therapy can often correct this.
 Research at ProQR and other companies has shown promising results and other approved RNA therapies are helping people around the world.

 What is RNA?